 Aetna considers screening for anal cytological abnormalities (anal Pap smear) or for anal HPV infection experimental and investigational because of the lack of evidence that such screening improves clinical outcomes.

+Colorectal cancer (CRC) is a term used to describe cancer that develops in the colon or rectum.
 Colorectal cancer (CRC) is the third most commonly diagnosed cancer among persons in the United States.
 The 5-year survival rate of CRC detected in early states is 90 %, but the 5-year survival rate is only 8 % for those diagnosed after the cancer has metastasized.
 Almost 90 % of CRC cases are found in persons age 50 and older.